SomatThakali/liri-node-app/README.md

 ### 2. To search the information about the songs

-In your teminal/bash window run: node liri.js spotify-this-song '<song name here>'
+In your teminal/bash window run: node liri.js spotify-this-song 'song name here'

 [logo]:

 ### 3. To search the information about the movies

-In your teminal/bash window run: node liri.js movie-this '<movie name here>'
+In your teminal/bash window run: node liri.js movie-this 'movie name here'

 Example:
 [logo](./images/movie.png)